magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

 ---

 This is a **Bolt** extension.
-You can read more about awesome Bolt CMS built on top of Silex microframework at Bolt.cm.
+You can read more about the awesome Bolt CMS built on top of Silex microframework at Bolt.cm.

 ---

-The "Newsletter Subscription" extension provides automated managment of a list of newsletter subscribers.
+The "Newsletter Subscription" extension provides automated management of a list of newsletter subscribers.
 It does not deal with the actual sending of the newsletter, only with the subscription/desubscription of users.

 License
 -------